Mechelen railway station: History

 On 5 May 1835, the first public train journey on the European mainland arrived near the station.
 The train line stopped just south of the station, as there was no bridge over the canal until 1836.
 Lines were built in all directions from the station: North to Antwerp, south to Brussels and France, east to Leuven, Liège and Verviers and west to Dendermonde, Ghent, Bruges and Ostend.

 In 2013, major plans to modernise and rebuild the station started.
 This project is called Mechelen in Beweging.
 A 3-level underground car park has since been constructed.
 The current station buildings and tracks will be demolished and replaced.
 The building work is expected to take more than a decade as the work will need to be carried out platform by platform to retain enough capacity for the station.

 Features

 The station has twelve platforms; the six on the eastern side are a few metres higher than the others.
-In 2012, a new high-speed railway (line 25N) opened between Mechelen and Schaerbeek, in northern Brussels.
+In 2012, a new higher-speed railway (line 25N) opened between Mechelen and Schaerbeek, in northern Brussels.
 This line also links Mechelen with Brussels Airport.
 Platforms 11 and 12 were added to the station in December 2020 to accommodate the additional trains from this line.

 To the east of the station is the large Mechelen Train Works, where trains receive maintenance and heavy works, such as refurbishment.